utkuufuk/entrello/README.md

 ### Trello
 You need to set your [Trello API key & token](https://trello.com/app-key) in the configuraiton file, as well as the Trello board ID.

-### Telegram
-You need a Telegram token & a chat ID in order to receive alerts in case of errors.

 ### Data Sources
 Each data source must have the following configuration parameters.
-Refer to `config.example.yml` for examples.
+Refer to `config.example.json` for examples.

 #### **`name`**
 Data source name.